|Space Shuttle Piggy-Back Over Florida’s Space Coast|

 In cooperation with the Federal Aviation Administration, the SCA is scheduled to conduct low-level flyovers at about 1,500 feet above locations along the planned flight path.
 The exact timing and path of the ferry flight will depend on weather conditions and operational constraints.
 Some planned flyovers or stopovers could be delayed or cancelled.
 If the ferry flight is postponed again, an additional advisory will be issued.

 At sunrise on Sept.
-19, the SCA and Endeavour will depart Kennedy’s Shuttle Landing Facility in Merritt Island, Florida.
-Following takeoff, the SCA will head south along the coast and turn back north above the Indian River for one final low pass along Florida’s Space Coast, including Kennedy, the Kennedy Space Center Visitor Complex, Cape Canaveral Air Force Station, Cocoa Beach, Cape Canaveral and Patrick Air Force Base.
+18, the SCA and Endeavour will depart Kennedy’s Shuttle Landing Facility in Merritt Island, Florida and perform a flyover of various areas of the Space Coast, including Kennedy, the Kennedy Space Center Visitor Complex, Cape Canaveral Air Force Station, Cocoa Beach, Cape Canaveral and Patrick Air Force Base.

 The aircraft will fly west and conduct low flyovers of NASA’s Stennis Space Center in Mississippi and the agency’s Michoud Assembly Facility in New Orleans.
 As it arrives over the Texas Gulf Coast area, the SCA will perform low flyovers above various areas of Houston and Clear Lake before landing at Ellington Field near NASA’s Johnson Space Center.